Coronavirus (COVID-19): update to our privacy notice

-This document explains how your information will be held about you and processed by Electoral Services.
-Find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on the Council’s privacy page.
+This page explains how your information will be held about you and processed by Electoral Services.
+You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on the Council’s privacy page.

 - Who we are